tyleryip/vaccine-tracking-app/README.md

 - [x] view and edit any entities within the database
 - [x] create additional administrators

-Within the user site, we have two user types, civilian users and nurse users.
+Within the user site, we have two user subtypes, civilian users and nurse users.

 Civilian users can: